MA MBACP Relationship Counselling and Personal Psychotherapy

 Attachment Attachment bonds that were formed with early care givers can shape our understanding of the relationships we make later in our adult life.
 Contrasting family experiences between couples can often give rise to differences in expectations, and sometimes misunderstandings.
 When each partner examines the meanings behind these experiences, self understanding grows, and the landscape of the relationship is seen from another perspective, with more depth and appreciation for the complexity that we all possess as human beings.

-I hold a Masters in psychotherapy and am a qualified Relate counsellor with over fifteen years experience helping couples and individuals with their relationship issues.
-I currently offer online and phone consultations.
+I hold a Masters (with distinction) in Psychotherapy and Counselling and am a Relate qualified counsellor with over fifteen years experience helping couples and individuals with their relationships.

 Training, qualifications & experience

 MA Counselling and Psychotherapy University Advanced Diploma in Couple Counselling

 Relate Qualified Counsellor